Level 3 - Open Systems in Computing

 3. adopt suitable methods to match circumstances.

 1.5 describe the rationale for release early, release often.
 [29] 2.5 explain a sound testing strategy.
-[30] 3.5 compare formal and agile methods.
+[30] 3.5 compare procedural and object oriented programming.
 [31]

 Level 3, Unit 3 - Delivering a Software Project (10 credits)